-Again, this is really open to debate but the best advice I’ve heard is “keep it simple”.
+Again, this is open to debate, but the best advice I’ve heard is “keep it simple”.

 Australian Resume Length – How long should my Australian resume be?

-For school leavers and those that have been in the workforce for a few years, two pages is fine but for everyone else three to five pages is advised.
+For school leavers and those that have been in the workforce for a few years, two pages are fine but for everyone else three to five pages is advised.

 Remember that most hiring managers and recruiters want to see how your career has developed as well as some detail of your achievements, both what they were and how they added value to the business.

-For more mature candidates however, it’s advisable to not go back more than 10 years on your resume.
+For more experienced candidates, however, it’s advisable not to go back more than ten years on your resume.

 You can include a paragraph under the heading “Other professional experience” if you want so you can mention earlier work of particular interest or relevance.
 Or you can provide a full summary of your professional history.
 You can end with the sentence: “Full resume available upon request.”